travelgateX/documentation-site/content/travelgatex/reference/objects/Exchange.md

   "requireby": [
     {
       "name": "Price",
-      "description": "Price indicates the value of the room/option.\nSupplements and/or surcharges could be or not included into the price, will be verified with the nodes Supplements/Surcharges.", "url": "/travelgatex/reference/objects/price"
+      "description": "Price indicates the value of the room/option.\nSupplements and/or surcharges can be included into the price, and will be verified with nodes Supplements/Surcharges.", "url": "/travelgatex/reference/objects/price"
     },
     {